-While some people may experience health benefits when they follow a celery juice “cleanse,” this is likely due to broader lifestyle changes like limiting processed foods or exercising regularly.
+While some people may experience health benefits when following a celery juice “cleanse,” this is likely due to broader lifestyle changes like limiting processed foods, drinking more fluids throughout the day, or exercising regularly.

-To follow the celery juice diet, you’re meant to drink 16 ounces (475 mL) of celery juice each morning on an empty stomach — and 24–32 ounces (710–945 mL) if you have a chronic disease.
+To follow Anthony William’s celery juice diet, you’re meant to drink 16 ounces (475 mL) of celery juice each morning on an empty stomach.
+This amount is increased to 24–32 ounces (710–945 mL) if you have a chronic disease.

 You then resume a healthy diet for the rest of the day, though specifics aren’t mentioned.
-Many people treat the diet as a 10-day cleanse while others follow it long term.
+Many people treat the diet as a 10-day cleanse, while others follow it for longer.

 Research also associates juice cleanses with disordered eating and a negative relationship with food (

 Many claims behind celery juice, such as the idea that it detoxes your body, aren’t supported by science.
-Moreover, juice cleanses run the risk of excessive calorie restriction, nutrient deficiencies, and other dangers.
+Juice cleanses may also run the risk of excessive calorie restriction, nutrient deficiencies, and other dangers.

-Though celery juice can be nutritious, it carries a handful of downsides.
+Though celery juice can be nutritious, it carries a handful of downsides to consider.

-Moreover, the celery juice diet may raise your sodium intake dangerously because it recommends a large amount of juice each day.
+This holds especially true if you’re considering following the celery juice diet, which recommends a large amount of juice each day.

-In particular, people on salt-restricted diets may wish to avoid celery juice.
+In particular, people on salt-restricted diets may wish to avoid, or at least limit, celery juice.

 Low in fiber